Large temperature-up-jump simulations of a binary Lennard-Jones system: Triangular relation

 \be C_{13}=F_A(C_{12},C_{23}) \ee in which $F_A(x,y)$ is a function that in general depends on $A$.
-We note that \eq{eq:triang} applies trivially in thermal equilibrium because by time-translational invariance the time-autocorrelation function $\langle A(t_1)A(t_2)\rangle$ is a function of $t_2-t_1$: $C_{12}$ is a function of $t_2-t_1$ and $C_{23}$ is a function of $t_3-t_2$, which implies that $C_{12}$ and $C_{23}$ determine $t_3-t_1=t_3-t_2+t_2-t_1$, which determines $C_{13}$.
-CK derived \eq{eq:triang} from an approximate mean-field equation for the time development of the time-autocorrelation function.
+Note that \eq{eq:triang} applies rigorously in thermal equilibrium by time-translational invariance: $C_{12}$ is a function of $t_2-t_1$ and $C_{23}$ is a function of $t_3-t_2$, which implies that $C_{12}$ and $C_{23}$ determine $t_3-t_1=t_3-t_2+t_2-t_1$ that determines $C_{13}$.
+CK derived \eq{eq:triang} from a mean-field equation for the time development of the time-autocorrelation function.
 In that equation, if there is a clear time-scale separation between the fast and slow degrees of freedom, then \eq{eq:triang} applies to a good approximation at long times, i.e., for the slow degrees of freedom.

 The material time $\xi(t)$ is defined from